Aryaman Reddi 🚀

 Education

-1. PhD Computer Science
+1. PhD in Computer Science

 Technical University of Darmstadt, Germany

-I believe bridging the gap between practical deep learning and theoretical models of stochastic optimisation is essential for scaling RL in real-world MARL settings.
+I believe bridging the gap between practical deep learning and theoretical models of stochastic optimisation is essential for scaling RL in real-world settings.

 I build algorithms which exhibit high performance in high-dimensional environments while providing mathematical insights using probability theory, linear algebra, calculus, & functional analysis.